NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

     direction
 -   Keypress Z (uppercase): reorient camera to point in negative z direction
--   Keypress n: spin camera so that positive z points up
+-   Keypress n: rotate camera so that positive z points up
 -   Keypress M: spawn external window that is capable of anaglyph or stereo side-by-side rendering - this can be used for presentations on 2D and 3D projectors
 -   Keypress S: toggle stereo mode (only anaglyph is available in the main window if a mirror window isn't open)